Information line 0845 272 3600*

 I've really enjoyed the MLitt course.
 The online/distance teaching works a treat, and the advent of the internet has made such a difference.
-Apart from actual face to face contact through video-conference - yes, oral presentations are possible from 10,000 miles away - all the lecturers are really quick and helpful in answering email questions, and the resources that are available online are fascinating.
+Face-to-face contact through video-conference and oral presentations are possible from 10,000 miles away.
+All the lecturers are really quick and helpful in answering email questions, and the resources that are available online are fascinating.

-Graham Hannaford, current taught postgraduate student, UHI Centre for History.
+Graham Hannaford, current taught postgraduate student, Centre for History.

 International applicants should apply using the UHI International application form.
 Please download and print the form, complete and return using the address indicated.
 More information is available for international applicants at our international student page